mrkaleArduinoLib/gbj_appled/README.md

 <a id="internals"></a>

 ## Internal parameters
 Internal parameters are hard-coded in the library usually as enumerations and have no setters associated.
+However, they have corresponding getters.

 * **Time period for normal blinking** (500 ms): This parameter for 1 blink per second (1 Hz frequency) is suitable for signalling normal operation of a microcontroller.
 Its getter is [getPeriodNormal()](#period).
 * **Time period for fast blinking** (100 ms): This parameter for 5 blinks per second (5 Hz frequency) is suitable for signalling abnormal, usually erroneous operation of a microcontroller.
 Its getter is [getPeriodFast()](#period).